 We note that the above procedure is prone to require a notable amount of Alice's limited RAM resources when authorizing her to communicate with several other constrained devices.
 This is especially true when employing extended session tickets for fine-granular application-level authorizations as described in the previous section.
 To reduce Alice's memory burden, we require the delegation server to only offload a reference to the actual session ticket during the symmetric-key-based handshake.
 To this end, the delegation server creates a locally unique identifier for each authorized connection and transfers this identifier as the sole information in the session ticket during the symmetric-key-based DTLS handshake.
-In addition, the delegation server associates this connection identifier with the original session tickets in intra-domain communication scenarios then have a reduced, fixed size.
+In addition, the delegation server associates this connection identifier with the original session ticket6 and stores this information in a local database.
+As a result, offloaded session tickets in intra-domain communication scenarios then have a reduced, fixed size.
 This allows to relieve Alice from the memory burden of storing a multitude of full-size session tickets.